KinMo: Kinematic-aware Human Motion Understanding and Generation: Motion Understanding and Generation

 \subsection{Coarse-to-Fine Motion Generation}

-\textbf{Joint Motion Reasoner.} For open-vocabulary motion generation, we finetune LLaMA using KinMo Dataset as the low-level motion reasoner that, based on the global action-level text descriptions, generate the corresponding joint-group and joint-interaction text scripts through supervised learning.
-Given the low-level joint motion descriptions from the Motion Reasoner, we obtain their corresponding text embeddings based on hierarchical text encoders from Sec.\ref{sec:understanding} to perform various motion generation applications.
+For motion generation, we adopt MoMask~\cite{guo2024momask} as the base architecture.
+Specifically, a VQ-VAE~\cite{vqvae,zhang2023generating} is trained to convert a motion sequence into discrete tokens.
+Then, given a text \(T_c\) prepended to the discrete motion tokens as input condition, a Transformer-based generator is trained with a masking-based strategy for token generation.
+The generated token will be used to query VQ-VAE to generate motions.
+To incorporate KinMo into the existing motion generation framework, we leverage Motion Reasoner to output group-level \(T_g\) and interaction-level \(T_i\) descriptions given input global action descriptions and then encode them into \(\mu_c,\mu_g,\mu_i\).
+In addition, we propose a coarse-to-fine generation procedure conditioned on the text hierarchy.

-\textbf{Text-to-Motion Generation.} We enhance the existing SOTA motion generator, MoMask~\cite{guo2024momask}, through a coarse-to-fine generation process.
-Specifically, we modify the text conditioning by constructing \(T_{\text{global}}\), \([T_{\text{global}}; T_{\text{joint}}]\), and \([T_{\text{global}}; T_{\text{joint}}; T_{\text{inter}}]\) to represent three levels of text semantic control.
-We leverage one cross-attention layer akin to Sec.~\ref{sec:understanding} to learn the correlation between high-level action and low-level joint semantics.
-These are prepended to the motion tokens before they are inserted into the generator, as shown in \cref{fig:framework}.
-The Mask Motion Generator first generates coarse motions based on the global action-level description.
-These initial motions are then refined by re-feeding them into the generator, now conditioned on joint-level motion semantics.
-This process is repeated in a similar manner, where the motion representations are further refined by incorporating joint-interaction semantics.
-For efficiency, the generator shares weights with the same logit classification loss functions used for motion reconstruction for the three levels of text conditioning.
+\textbf{Hierarchical Generation.} As shown in \cref{fig:motiongeneration}, we extend MoMask~\cite{guo2024momask} from generation under condition \(\text{CLIP}(T_{\text{c}})\), into condition \(\mu_c,\mu_g,\mu_i\), which are aligned embeddings of \([T_{\text{c}}; T_{\text{g}}; T_{\text{i}}]\), through a coarse-to-fine generation process.
+Specifically, after the initial motion tokens are generated conditioned on \(\mu_{\text{c}}\), they will be re-fed into the generator to output intermediate tokens conditioned on \(\mu_{\text{g}}\).
+Then, the intermediate tokens are re-fed into the generator to produce the final tokens conditioned on \(\mu_{\text{i}}\).
+The final tokens are used to query motions into a trained VQ-VAE.
+For efficiency, the generator shares weights with the same logit classification loss functions that were used to reconstruct motion tokens for the three levels of text conditioning.
 Other configurations are the same as in MoMask~\cite{guo2024momask}.

-\textbf{Text-to-Motion Editing.} We leverage a \textit{Joint Motion Reasoner} to refine both global and local action descriptions based on the users' input.
-This model enables precise action-level edits (e.g., changing \textit{running} to \textit{jumping}) or local joint adjustments (e.g., \textit{slightly raising the hands}).
-Our method uses a coarse-to-fine approach, assisted by a masking mechanism, to perform these edits at varying levels of granularity.
-Specifically, by masking the target sequences and using the mask generator to fill in the masked area, we can dynamically adjust the motion to meet the target requirement.
-For more details on the masking-based editing process, please refer to MMM~\cite{pinyoanuntapong2024mmm}.